billagee/blog.likewise.org/content/2016-08-23-switching-from-octopress-to-pelican.markdown

     This is where things began to get real.
 I started by coping the post files from my ```sources/_posts``` Octopress dir to ```content/```.
 I then committed everything as-is before making edits.

-    The first step was to convert the old Octopress post headers, like this one:
+    The first step was to convert the old Octopress post metadata, for example:

         :::markdown
         ---